 The Warrior Approach to a Chiseled Spartan Physique

-Ori Haufmekler, author of the warrior diet explains why humans are inherently night eaters and why eating big meals in the day will shut off fat burning and cause you to be tired.
+Ori Haufmekler, author of the Warrior Diet explains why humans are inherently night eaters and why eating big meals in the day will shut off fat burning and cause you to be tired.
+His key points are!

 A little spin on the warrior diet

 In the book the Warrior Diet, Ori Hofmekler recommends having one major meal at night.
 I prefer to split that up into 3 separate meals spaced 3 hours apart.
 The first meal is the post workout meal and should be your biggest meal.
 The second and third meal should be slightly smaller consisting of mostly protein and fat.